jeromebader/jeromebader/README.md

 - 🛠 &nbsp; I'm currently working with PHP, Python, Nodejs, Javascript, MySQL, Mongodb.
 - 🥅 &nbsp; Goal 2022: Career switch from Financial Management to Software Development role.
 - 🚀 &nbsp; I'm currently learning Full Stack Development and Blockchain Development.
-- 💭 &nbsp; I speak German, Spanish, English and Portugues
+- 💭 &nbsp; I speak German, Spanish, English and Portugues.
-- 💼 &nbsp; I've worked and lived in Germany, Spain, Chile and Brazil
+- 💼 &nbsp; I've worked and lived in Germany, Spain, Chile and Brazil.
-- 🌱 &nbsp; I've worked in several startups and created new companies
+- 🌱 &nbsp; I've worked in several startups and created new companies.
-- 👯 &nbsp; I’m looking to collaborate and work on new projects
+- 👯 &nbsp; I’m looking to collaborate and work on new projects.
 - 👨🏻‍💻 &nbsp; Some of my projects with exception client projects are available on [Github](https://github.com/jeromebader).
 - 💬 &nbsp; Ask me about anything [here](https://github.com/jeromebader/jeromebader/issues/)!
 I am happy to help.
 - 📫 &nbsp; How to reach me: jerome.bader@gmail.com.
 - 📝 &nbsp; Checkout my [Resume](https://www.linkedin.com/in/christian-jerome-bader/).
-- 🔭 &nbsp; I'm also working as a Freelancer
+- 🔭 &nbsp; I'm also working as a Freelancer.

 ### My Absolute Favorites: